Year 2

 There are two classes in Year 2:

 The two classes are Cornflowers (Mrs Honeybourne and Mrs Watson) and Bluebells (Mr Arnie).
-We are also joined by our learning support assistants Miss Jenkins, Mrs Wing and Mrs Potts.
+We are also joined by our learning support assistants Miss Jenkins, Mrs Wing and Mr Wright.

 Our Lower School Leader is Miss King.